ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ##### Questions:
 •	How do I relate NDVI to shrub?
 NDVI doesnt discriminate veg types...

+###JoeEverest: Good question but with Q1, you already identified what areas comprise shrub cover so perhaps you can just look at NDVI change in these regions, then you can (fairly) confidently say you are looking at vegetation change in regions of shrub cover?

 ##Mariana: I am not very familiar with NDVI, but I would imagine there might be a colour band that could be different from shrubs to graminoids/forbs?
 I guess the majority or the stronger signals you'll pick up will come from shrubs, as the main structural unit in the tundra.
 But probably a good question for NDVI folks!